Complete guide to vacation rental cleaning schedules

 Many owners start by managing cleanings "by hand": Excel spreadsheets, WhatsApp messages, paper notes...
 This approach quickly shows its limits:

-- Constant stress from fear of missing a cleaning
+Constant stress.
+The ongoing fear of missing a cleaning creates unnecessary daily tension.

 3. Centralizing reservations: the first step